 There were examples of good practice identified in relation to the agency's governance arrangements including the quality monitoring process and the management of complaints and incidents.

-Regulations Standards

-Total number of areas for improvement 0 0

 7.0 Quality improvement plan

 There were no areas for improvement identified during this inspection, and a QIP is not required or included, as part of this inspection report.